Driftstack DRIFTSTACK docs

 A profile is a named, persistent browser identity Driftstack remembers between sessions.
 Cookies, localStorage, IndexedDB, service workers, and any state the underlying WebKit engine retains are kept under one logical handle so you can resume where you left off.

 The profile model is intentionally light at the metadata layer — profile rows hold a name, archetype, optional description, and last-used timestamp.
-The underlying browser state is managed by the driver layer (V-073 + V-105) and isn’t directly exposed through this API.
+The underlying browser state is managed by the driver layer and isn’t directly exposed through this API.

 Tier caps

 Each tier limits the maximum number of profiles per account.
-Crossing the cap on POST /v1/profiles (or POST /v1/profiles/:id/clone) returns 429 Tier limit:
+Crossing the cap on POST /v1/profiles (or POST /v1/profiles/:id/clone) returns 429 Tier limit.
+Values mirror PROFILES_PER_TIER in @driftstack/api-types:

 TierProfiles cap